Origin of Latter Day Saint polygamy: Smith's marriages

 Poor documentation has led to estimates of the number of Smith's plural wives ranging from 33 to 48.
 Among the more notable alleged wives are the teenage servant Fanny Alger and future Relief Society president Eliza R. Snow.
 Historians generally conclude that Smith did have multiple wives, but as Compton has written, little is known of these marriages after the sealing ceremony.
-Allegations that Smith had at least one child born to a plural wife remain unproven.
-Helen Mar Kimball's testimony and some scholars suggest that many of these marriages were not consummated.
-Statements by William Law, Eliza R. Snow and Mary Lightner indicate that at least some of the marriages included sexual intimacy.
+Statements by William Law, who had become an enemy of Joseph Smith; Eliza R. Snow and Mary Lightner indicate that at least some of the marriages included sexual intimacy.

-The general use of the terms "sealing" (which is a LDS priesthood ordinance that binds individuals together in the eternities) to refer to the unions rather than "marriage" (a social tradition in which the man and woman agree to be husband and wife in this life) may indicate that the participants did not understand sealing to equate to marriage.
+The general use of the terms "sealing" (which is a LDS priesthood ordinance that binds individuals together in the eternities) to refer to the unions rather than "marriage" (a social tradition in which two adults consent to be spouses in this life) may indicate that the participants did not understand sealing to equate to marriage.
 In the early days of the Latter Day Saint movement, ordinances and doctrines were not always well-defined, and it is possible that different participants had different understandings of the meaning of the sealings.

+Emma Smith's reaction

+Polygamy caused a breach between Smith and his first wife, Emma.
+Historian Laurel Thatcher Ulrich argues that "Emma vacillated in her support for plural marriage, sometimes acquiescing to Joseph's sealings, sometimes resisting."
+Although she knew of some of her husband's marriages, she almost certainly did not know the full extent of his polygamous activities.
+In 1843, Emma temporarily accepted Smith's marriage to four women of her choosing who boarded in the Smith household, but later regretted her decision and demanded the other wives leave.
+That July, at his brother Hyrum's encouragement, Joseph dictated a revelation directing Emma to accept plural marriage.
+Hyrum delivered the message to Emma, but she furiously rejected it.
+Joseph and Emma were not reconciled over the matter until September 1843, after Emma began participating in temple ceremonies, and after Joseph made other concessions to her.
+The next year, in March 1844, Emma publicly denounced polygamy as evil and destructive; and though she did not directly disclose Smith's secret practice of plural marriage, she insisted that people should heed only what he taught publicly—implicitly challenging his private promulgation of polygamy.